tianyi0216/flask_gpt_chat/README.md

 # flask_gpt_chat
 This flask app allows you to chat with a gpt model.
-You can specify which ever model you prefer by changing the model id.
+You may also save your chat history.
+You can specify whichever model you prefer by changing the model id.
 It is set to gpt-4 for now.

-I made this thinking of a way that you might not need to purchase for the 20 dollar subscription for chatgpt + since some time I might not need to use gpt 4 as much.
+I made this thinking of a way that you might not need to purchase the 20 dollar subscription for chatgpt + since sometimes I might not need to use gpt 4 as much.
 So openai's api saves quite a bit.
-Though I think it is not as convinient as chatgpt.
+Though I think it is not as convenient as chatgpt.

 ## How to use
 1. Clone the repo